Quantum key distribution with any two independent and identically distributed states: Model of light source

 Here, $\hat{\rho}^{b^A_i}_{S_i}$ denotes a density operator of the $i^{\th}$ pulse when $b^A_i$ is chosen.
 We suppose that each system $R_i$ that purifies state $\hat{\rho}^{b^A_i}_{S_i}$ is possessed by Alice, and Eve does not have access to system $R_i$. \\\\ We stress that no characterizations beyond the i.i.d. property are required on the light source.
 Obviously, the secret key rate depends on $\hat{\rho}_0$ and $\hat{\rho}_1$ (with $\hat{\rho}_{b^A_i}:=\hat{\rho}^{b^A_i}_{S_i}$), which can be understood by a following example.
 If the states emit more photons with higher probabilities, Eve obtains more information about the key because of the photon-number-splitting attack~\cite{PhysRevLett.85.1330}.
 This means that the key rate depends on some parameters characterizing $\hat{\rho}_0$ and $\hat{\rho}_1$.
 In our proof, we adopt the photon-number statistics of $\hat{\rho}_0$ and $\hat{\rho}_1$ up to three-photons as will be shown in Eqs.~(\ref{eq_pv0})-(\ref{eq_pron}).
 These characterized parameters are estimated before running the DPS protocol. \begin{enumerate}[label=(C\arabic*)] \item {\bf Bounds on the vacuum emission probabilities:} The vacuum emission probabilities of $\hat{\rho}_0$ and $\hat{\rho}_1$ are upper and lower bounded as

 and

 respectively.
-Here, $\ket{\U{vac}}$ denotes the vacuum state. \item {\bf Upper bounds on the tail distribution functions of the total photon number in a single-block:} The probability that a single-block of pulses contains $n$ or more photons for $n\in\{1,2,3\}$ is upper-bounded.
+Here, $\ket{\U{vac}}$ denotes the vacuum state.
+Note that the previous work~\cite{npjdps2019} assumes $\tr\hat{\rho}_{0}\ket{\vac}\bra{\vac}= \tr\hat{\rho}_1\ket{\vac}\bra{\vac}$.
+This is the exact difference in the assumption of the light source between this work and the previous one. \item {\bf Upper bounds on the tail distribution functions of the total photon number in a single-block:} The probability that a single-block of pulses contains $n$ or more photons for $n\in\{1,2,3\}$ is upper-bounded.
 That is, for each $n$,

 holds for any $\vec{b}_A\in\{0,1\}^3$.
 Here, $\ket{m}$ is the $m$-photon number state in all the optical modes. \end{enumerate} The characterized parameters

 can be obtained by using the method~\cite{Kumazawa2017} that is based on the Hanbury-Brown-Twiss setup.
 This setup employs, for instance, $D=4$ threshold optical detectors and three beam splitters (whose setup is illustrated in Fig.~\ref{fig_char}), and by monitoring the $r$-fold coincidence probabilities for $r\in\{1,...,D\}$, tight bounds on each of all the parameters in $P_{\U{char}}$ can be obtained.
 The parameters $p^L_0$ and $p^U_0$ ($p^L_1$ and $p^U_1$) can be obtained by measuring $\hat{\rho}_{0}$ ($\hat{\rho}_1$), and $\{q_n\}^3_{n=1}$ are obtained by measuring $\{\hat{\rho}^{\vec{b}_A}_S\}_{\vec{b}_A\in\{0,1\}^3}$.
 Importantly, this method works for any i.i.d states.